berntf/otwo/ServerInstall.md

 ssh -i ~/.ssh/id_rsa -p[your_sshd_port] [your_username]@[your_server_ip_address]
 ```

-22. If you can login succesfully using PublicKey Authentication, exit all login sessions and continue installing the OXY node
+22. If you can login successfully using PublicKey Authentication, exit all login sessions and continue installing the OXY node

 ```
 exit